The Cost of "Good Enough"

 Step 1: Eliminate Manual Data Entry at the Source

 Manual entry is the primary source of reconciliation errors.
-To optimize, you must move toward Electronic Data Interchange (EDI) and integrated mobile execution.
+To optimize, you can take advantage of Electronic Data Interchange (EDI), mobile apps in the field, and mobile technology in the warehouse.

-- The Goal: Capture every transaction—orders, returns, and breakage—digitally at the point of delivery.
+- The Goal: Capture every transaction—orders, receipts, and more—digitally at the point that they occur.

-- Why it works: Digital capture ensures that the "truth" on the truck matches the "truth" in the back office in real-time.
+- Why it works: Digital capture ensures that the "truth" in the trade matches the "truth" in the back office in real-time.

 Step 2: Transition from Static to Dynamic Routing